cvilsmeier/sqinn/performance.md

     | Sqinn          | 1.6 s   | 1.3 s   |
     +----------------+---------+---------+

-Inserting is getting par with the C API.
+Insert is getting par with the C API.
 That seems reasonable: Inserting data is a lot of work for the database, so the marshalling overhead is comparatively small.
-Querying however, is fast, therefore the marshalling overhead plays a big role here.
-After all: 1 million rows if a lot of data.
+Querying however is fast, therefore the marshalling overhead plays a big role here, Sqinn is 6 to 7 times slower that direct API calls.

 ## Benchmark 2